catzy007/catzy007.github.io/posts/2022-11-24-my-journey-to-stable-diffusion/content.md

 </details>

-While my GPU is missing, as you can see both of my CPUs is listed instead so i decided to continue.
+While my GPU is missing, as you can see both of my CPUs is listed instead.
+Later i decided to continue.

 <br>
 **Running under docker**